Key takeaways

 - What you pay can vary based on the planner, the advice, or your asset level

 Finding the right person to handle your financial needs can be a daunting process.
-With so many confusing titles and designations in the industry today, how are you supposed to know who has your best interests in mind?
+With so many confusing titles and designations in the financial services industry today, how are you supposed to know who has your best interests in mind?

 #1 Is there a minimum asset amount required to work with you?